Perfect Corp. Founder and CEO of Alice Chang was recognized as one of Tech's top female leaders at the 2021 Tech Trailblazers Awards. - ExBulletin

 Perfect Corp.
 Founder and CEO of Alice Chang was recognized as one of Tech’s top female leaders at the 2021 Tech Trailblazers Awards.

-New York-(BUSINESSWIRE)-2021 Tech Trailblazers Awards is Perfect Corp.
+The 2021 Tech Trailblazers Awards are Perfect Corp.
+Recognized for the CEO’s outstanding leadership and contribution to the broader technical community.

+Newyork, December 28, 2021-(BUSINESS WIRE)-2021 Tech Trailblazers Awards, Perfect Corp.
 Alice Chang, the founder and CEO of Alice Chang, has been commended as one of the top pioneers in the technology industry.
 Perfect Corp. is a leading artificial intelligence (AI) and augmented reality (AR) beauty and fashion technology solution provider and developer of a complete suite of beauty and fashion technology SaaS solutions.
 At this year’s TechTrailblazers Awards, Alice Chang was recognized in the female CxO Trailblazers classification.
 This prestigious category honors leaders who demonstrate key leadership qualities and proven achievements, drive innovation, implement and encourage agile practices, promote diversity and contribute to the wider technology community. , Recognize CxOs within Enterprise Technology Startups.

-Congratulations to 2021 Tech Trailblazers!
-Rose Ross, Chief Trail Blazers and founder of the Tech Trail Blazers Awards, said the 10th edition was the most popular entry to date.

 Creating pioneering AI and AR solutions for the beauty and fashion industry, and the Metaverse